 JUMP TO SUMMARY

-Among minimalist footwear, the Lems Primal 2 is a true standout.
+Among functional footwear, the Lems Primal 2 is a true standout.
 Hailed for its foot-friendly design, comfort, and overall attractiveness, the Primal 2 has stood the test of time and continues to be one of the most popular minimalist shoe models in the Natural Footgear community.
 Lightweight, foldable, and easily packable, this travel-ready shoe has also become a favorite of folks on the move who want a truly multifaceted option for explorations afield.
 In this Lems Primal 2 shoe review, we take a closer look at this vaunted classic (is it the minimalist footwear GOAT?) to better assess its attributes and any potential areas of improvement.
 We also offer thoughts on how best to use this healthy-foot-shaped shoe as well as who it might be most appropriate for.
 Read on to learn more about the Lems Primal 2!

 The Lems Primal 2 possesses a multitude of beneficial design features, the three most notable of which are the following: